clocklimited/DevGuides/source/content/pages/html/jade-style-guide.md

 ```

 ### HTML In Jade
-Whilst Jade can handle inline HTML, write all HTML as Jade.
+Avoid writing any HTML within your Jade.
+Whilst Jade can handle inline HTML, this adds consistency.

 ```jade
 //- Bad